 Bernadette Melnyk, PhD, RN, CPNP/PMHNP, FNAP, FAANDr.
-Melnyk is currently Dean and Distinguished Foundation Professor in Nursing at Arizona State University College of Nursing and Health Innovation.
-Prior to her appointment at ASU, she was the Associate Dean for Research and Director of the Center for Research and Evidence-Based Practice at the University of Rochester School of Nursing.
+Melnyk is the Dean, Associate Vice President for Health Promotion, Chief Wellness Officer at Ohio State University.
+Prior to this role, she served as Dean and Distinguished Foundation Professor in Nursing at Arizona State University College of Nursing and Health Innovation.
+Before her appointment at ASU, she was the Associate Dean for Research and Director of the Center for Research and Evidence-Based Practice at the University of Rochester School of Nursing.
 Dr. Melnyk has actively practiced for nearly 25 years as a pediatric nurse practitioner/psychiatric nurse practitioner in primary care as well as in-patient psychiatric and school-based day treatment programs.
 In 2002, Dr. Melnyk was elected to fellowship in the American Academy of Nursing where she is recognized as an edge-runner.
 She is a distinguished practitioner in the National Academies of Practice, and is the recipient of numerous distinguished and outstanding awards from professional organizations.
 Dr. Melnyk is a nationally and internationally recognized expert in evidence-based practice as well as in child and adolescent mental health.
 She has worked and consulted with numerous healthcare systems throughout the nation and globe to advance and sustain evidence-based practice.
 Dr. Melnyk also is founder and chair of a national mental health promotion campaign for children and teens called KySS (Keep your children/yourself Safe and Secure) that is sponsored by the National Association of Pediatric Nurse Practitioners.
 In addition, Dr. Melnyk is currently a member of the United States Preventive Services Task Force and is a developmental expert for national ABC news.
 She also served as an invited member of the Institute of Medicine’s healthcare professions working group for the roundtable on evidence-based medicine.

 Christine Gray, PhDAnthropologist Christine Gray, PhD became a healthcare activist when her daughter Sophia was diagnosed with a sarcoma in 2003.
 Dr. Gray used to teach gender studies as well as anthropology.
 “I'm trying to find a way to get women active in breast cancer advocacy to examine the early detection/referral issues very seriously in the same way that gender bias has been dealt with in diagnosis and treatment of women's heart disease.”
 Dr. Gray has written several posts on http://e-patients.net/.